 Council spending plans

 Money raised from business rates helps to fund the services provided by Middlesbrough Council.
+View Middlesbrough Council's spending plans for 2019 to 2020.

 The Valuation Office gives all non-domestic properties new rateable values approximately every five years.
 The most recent revaluation came into effect on 1 April 2017.